justinlubin/CS-162-Notes/notes.md

 - Connected components of an image
 - Type inference in programming languages (yassssssssss)

+In general, connected components are the most useful application of union-find.

 Union-find is a much more specialized data structure than, for example, AVL trees, but it is still useful nonetheless.